-Show your support for Utah wildlife with a Utah wildlife license plate.
+Show your support for Utah wildlife with a specialty license plate.

-Show off your sense of style, your favorite wildlife activity, or even your patriotic side by purchasing Utah's newest wildlife license plate featuring a bald eagle.
-The bald eagle plate, along with the Utah Non-game Wildlife Fund check-off on your state taxes, is a great way for people to support Utah's wildlife heritage.
+Show off your sense of style, your favorite wildlife activity or even your patriotic side by purchasing a Utah wildlife license plate — all while helping support Utah's wildlife!

 Most of the funding used to manage Utah's wildlife comes from hunting and fishing license/permit sales.
 Utah drivers can also support species they care about by purchasing a wildlife license plate.